Kathryn McGarry

-Kathryn McGarry is a Canadian politician who was the 6th mayor of Cambridge from 2018 to 2022.
+Kathryn McGarry is a Canadian politician who has served as the president of the Ontario Liberal Party since 2023.
+Previously, she served the 6th mayor of Cambridge from 2018 to 2022.
 Prior to her election as mayor, she represented the riding of Cambridge in the Legislative Assembly of Ontario from 2014 to 2018.
 She was a minister in the Cabinet of Premier Kathleen Wynne.
 In 2023, McGarry was elected president of the Ontario Liberal Party.

 Background

 McGarry began her career as a critical care nurse in 1978, working first at the Hospital for Sick Children, as well as Grand River Hospital and Cambridge Memorial hospital.

 McGarry was a founding member of Hospice Waterloo Region; past president of the Heritage Cambridge Board of Directors; and past chair of the Heritage Master Plan Implementation Committee.
 She is a member of the Waterloo Region Crime Prevention Council, and was a contributing member of the Community Leaders' Task Force on Municipal Restructuring.
 McGarry has been a recipient of the YWCA Woman of Distinction Award for voluntary, community and humanitarian service, and the Bernice Adams Special Trustee award.